-This list of 9 types of beets, is brought to you by dietandfitnesstoday.com and ranges from Beets, raw through to Babyfood, vegetables, beets, strained where all food items are ranked by the content or amount per 100g.
-The nutritional Phosphorus content can be scaled by the amount in grams, oz or typical serving sizes.
-Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much Phosphorus is in beets?
+This list of 9 types of beets, is brought to you by www.dietandfitnesstoday.com and ranges from Beets, raw through to Babyfood, vegetables, beets, strained where all food items are ranked by the content or amount per 100g.
+The nutritional phosphorus content can be scaled by the amount in grams, oz or typical serving sizes.
+Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how many phosphorus in beets.

-Average Value for beetsThe average (or more correctly the arithmetic mean) amount of Phosphorus contained in 100g of beets, based on the list below of 9 different items under the general description of beets, is 23.56 mg of Phosphorus.
-The averages for the different nutrients are as follows; the average amount of Calories is 43.56 kcal, the average amount of Protein is 1.15 g, the average amount of Fat is 0.12 g and the average amount of Carbohydrate is 10.28 g.
+Average Content for beetsThe average (or more correctly the arithmetic mean) amount of phosphorus contained in 100g of beets, based on the list below of 9 different items under the general description of beets, is 23.56 mg of phosphorus.
+This average value corresponds to 2.36 % of the recommended dietary allowance (or RDA) in your diet.
+The averages for the different nutrients are as follows; the average amount of Calories is 43.56 kcal, the average amount of Protein is 1.15 g, the average amount of Fat is 0.12 g and the average amount of Carbohydrate is g.

-Median ValuesThe median value of Phosphorus is found in Beets, harvard, canned, solids and liquids which in 100g contains 17 mg of Phosphorus.
+Median AmountThe median value of Phosphorus is found in Beets, harvard, canned, solids and liquids which in 100g contains 17 mg of Phosphorus.
+This corresponds to 2 % of the recommended daily allowance.
 For this serving the amount of Calories is 73 kcal, the amount of Protein is 0.84 g, the amount of Fat is 0.06 g and the amount of Carbohydrate is 18.18 g.

-Using the list below for the 9 different beets nutrition entries in our database, the highest amount of Phosphorus is found in Beets, raw which contains 40 mg of Phosphorus per 100g.
-The associated percentage of RDA is %.
-For this 100g serving the amount of Calories is 43 kcal, the amount of Protein is 1.61 g, the amount of Fat is 0.17 g, the amount of Carbohydrate is 9.56 g.
+Using the list below for the 9 different beets nutrition entries in our database, the highest amount of phosphorus is found in Beets, raw which contains 40 mg of phosphorus per 100g.
+The associated percentage of RDA is 4 %.
+For this 100g serving the Calories content is 43 kcal, the Protein content is 1.61 g, the Fat content is 0.17 g, the Carbohydrate content is 9.56 g.

-The lowest amount of Phosphorus is in Babyfood, vegetables, beets, strained which in 100g contains 14 mg of Phosphorus.
-This gives as percentage of the recommended daily allowance % of the RDA.
+The lowest amount of phosphorus is in Babyfood, vegetables, beets, strained which in 100g contains 14 mg of phosphorus.
+This gives as percentage of the recommended daily allowance 1 % of the RDA.
 For this 100g serving the amount of Calories is 34 kcal, the amount of Protein is 1.3 g, the amount of Fat is 0.1 g, the amount of Carbohydrate is 7.7 g.

-The difference between the highest and lowest values gives a Phosphorus range of 26 mg per 100g.
-The range for the other nutrients are as follows; 9 kcal for Calories, 0.31 g for Protein, 0.07 g for Fat, 1.86 g for Carbohydrate.
+The difference between the highest and lowest values gives a phosphorus range of 26 mg per 100g.
+The range for the other nutrients are as follows; 9 kcal for Calories, 0.31 g for Protein, 0.07 g for Fat, 0 g for Carbohydrate.

-The food with the highest Phosphorus content per typical serving is Beets, raw which contains 54.4 mg in 1 cup (or 136 g).
-For this serving the amount of Calories is 43 kcal, the amount of Protein is 1.61 g, the amount of Fat is 0.17 g and the amount of Carbohydrate is 9.56 g.
+The food with the highest phosphorus content per typical serving is Beets, raw which contains 54.4 mg in 1 cup (or 136 g).
+The percentage of the recommended daily value for this serving is 5 %.
+For this serving the Calories content is 58.48 kcal, the Protein content is 2.19 g, the Fat content is 0.23 g and the Carbohydrate content is 13 g.